Things nobody will tell you about React.js

 The router decision was not as hard as deciding between mobx or redux because the React.js community seems to agree mainly on react-router.
 React-router is not officially maintained by facebook and the maintainers had the great idea of bumping 3 major versions in 5 months completely not backward compatible so this means that all the tutorials and articles about how to use it didn’t keep up with the updates becoming useless if you are using the latest version of the library.

 My initial steps with react-router were really hard because the documentation seems to be really confusing using terms like

 MemoryRouter that don’t make any sense to me, and code snippets like the ones at beginning of this article that I could barely read and understand.

-Other big “mysterious” problems were raised by combining the redux
+Other big “mysterious” problems popped up by combining the redux

 Provider component together with the

 Router tag and the routes because of the

 Once I understood what was the issue I was dragged into the rabbit hole being forced to add empty divs all over the place to let my app work properly:

 I am sure that React was totally blast some years ago introducing new concepts that changed the way we do frontend and for this I am really grateful to the facebook devs.
 But today the alternatives inspired by React represent to me a much better solution for professional projects: React seems to be an enhanced rendering framework born to replace the use of server side code (probably PHP) mixed to HTML as confirmed by this tweet